 Try: Perricone MD’s Metabolism Booster Whole Foods Supplements

 5. The Claim: Caffeine Can Reduce Under-Eye Bags and Dark Circles

 The Facts: Caffeinated eye creams can perk up eyes, but the results are usually short-lived.
+This means that if you’re using a caffeine-infused eye treatment, you may have to use it every day to get the results you want.
 “Caffeine is soothing, anti-inflammatory and vasoconstrictive, which can decrease redness and puffiness,” explains certified clinical and research dermatologist Dr. Jeannette Graf.
 By narrowing blood vessels and calming skin, caffeine can temporarily reduce under-eye bags.

 Caffeine can also wake up tired eyes by reducing the appearance of dark circles, informs Dr. Mariwalla.
 “Caffeine helps the microcirculation of blood in the skin, which is why it also helps decrease brown discoloration underneath the eyes, but only over the short term,” she says.

 Eye creams can come in handy, but are tea bags just as effective in calming under-eye puffiness?
 The answer is yes, but not entirely because of their caffeine content.
 “This is mainly because of the tannins found in tea, and, again, the effect is short term,” says Dr. Mariwalla.
 Tannins are known to tighten skin and reduce inflammation.
 Just remember to let the tea bags cool first or this DIY solution is anything but soothing.

 Try: 100% Pure Coffee Bean Caffeine Eye Cream